1C

 1C:Enterprise covers accounting, sales, and manufacturing in CIS enterprise, but the platform delivers results only where it fits.

-1C is well suited as an accounting and operations core (accounting, sales, warehouse, CIS statutory reporting); for high-load real time, complex integration logic, and custom product scenarios, it is not deeply modified, but extended with external services.
+1C fits as an accounting and operations core: bookkeeping, trade, warehouse, RF statutory accounting.
+For high-load realtime it is extended with external services.

 ~48%1C market share in the CIS ERP market (80% of the 60% domestic segment, end of 2024)